 In the event that a student experiences a death of an immediate family member or relative as defined above, the student will be excused from class for funeral leave, subsequent bereavement, and/or travel considerations.
-The student will provide appropriate documentation and arrange to complete missed classroom work as soon as possible according to the process outlined below.
+The student will provide appropriate documentation and arrange to complete missed classroom work as soon as possible

 Appropriate documentation may include an obituary or death notice.

-If a student will be absent because of a death, the student is responsible for notifying the Dean of Students (DOS) office prior to their absence if possible pending the circumstance.
+If a student will be absent because of a death, the student is responsible for notifying the Director of Student Affairs and Diversity Equity and Inclusion (DOS) office prior to their absence if possible pending the circumstance.
 Student shall visit and complete the following student bereavement request form for their request to be processed.